-Frances Roberts-Reilly was born on the Welsh border and grew up in England.
-She’s of mixed-heritage Welsh Gypsy-English, a descendant of Abram Wood, the notable family of musicians and storytellers.
+Frances Roberts Reilly was born on the Welsh border and grew up in England.
+She’s of mixed-heritage Welsh Gypsy-English, a direct descendant of Abram Wood and the notable family of Welsh triple harpists, fiddlers and storytellers.

 She began writing seriously in 1972, whilst working at BBC television in London, England.
 After making award-winning documentaries, she earned an Honours degree in English Literature at the University of Toronto at the age of 51.